Data-based Transfer Stabilization in Linear Systems: Case Studies

 The key sets in the proposed transfer stabilization scheme are depicted in Figure \ref{fig:FirstOrder_DisFree}.
 As we can see, stabilizing the intersection $\mathcal{E}_{T} \cap \mathcal{E}_S(+\epsilon)$ is much less conservative than stabilizing all the systems belonging to the set $\mathcal{E}_{T}$.
 Moreover, solving Theorem \ref{thm:sufficientController} by CVX \cite{cvx}, we have $K = -17.76$ that stabilizes all the system matrices $(A,B)$ contained in the intersection, which implies that the closed-loop matrix $A_{T \star} + B_{T \star} K$ is Schur stable.

 Next, we consider the case where the source system is affected by disturbance.
 We apply the input $u \thicksim U[-10,10]$ and disturbance $d \thicksim U[-0.1,0.1]$ to obtain the data from the source system.
 The data length is $N_S = 200$.
+Bearing in mind \eqref{eq:D0}, the upper bound on the disturbance (i.e., 0.1) and the data length (i.e., 200), we have $\Delta_{S} \Delta_{S}^{\top} = 2$.
 For the target system, we use the same data point as before.
 In this case, we choose $\overline{\Upsilon}_S(\epsilon)$ as discussed in Lemma \ref{lm:overEpplisoid_backup}.

 The key sets are depicted in Figure \ref{fig:FirstOrder_Dis}.
 Again we can see that stabilizing all the systems inside the intersection $\mathcal{E}_{T} \cap \overline{\Upsilon}_S(\epsilon)$ is clearly less conservative than stabilizing all systems belonging to $\mathcal{E}_{T}$.
 Moreover, solving Theorem \ref{thm:sufficientControllerNoise} by CVX, we compute $K = -24.63$, which stabilizes all the system matrices $(A,B)$ contained in the intersection, leading to a Schur stable closed-loop matrix $A_{T \star} + B_{T \star} K$.